-The second wine of Haut Brion, 2013 Le Clarence de HB, was a bit better overall than La Chapelle de LMHB, with more flesh and concentration here.
+The second wine of Haut Brion, 2013 Le Clarence de HB, was better overall than La Chapelle de LMHB, with more flesh and concentration here.
 87p.

-2013 La Mission Haut Brion white was intense with a fine aroma of apple, citrus and lemongrass, with great complexity, balance, structure and length.
+2013 La Mission Haut Brion white was intense with a fine apple, citrus, and lemongrass aroma, with great complexity, balance, structure, and length.
 Impressive effort.
 94p.

 2013 La Carte de Haut Brion, the second wine from a blend of LMHB and HB "leftovers", had nice fruit and acidity, a fine aroma of apple and pear, and a mellow finish.
 88p.

-This year I didn't taste the full range of Thunevin wines.
+This year I only tasted a partial range of Thunevin wines.
 This time only seven wines were on the menu, all 2013 and all reds.
-More or less similar in quality to their 2012 counterparts.
-Domaine Virginie Thunevin was juicy, fresh, aromatic, and quite light, with soft fruit and tannin.
+They are more or less similar in quality to their 2012 counterparts.
+Domaine Virginie Thunevin was juicy, fresh, aromatic, and light, with soft fruit and tannin.
 Very approachable already.
 85p.
-3 de Valandraud (St.E) followed in the same track as DVT, and had a slightly bitter aftertaste but a longer one.
+3 de Valandraud (St.E) followed in the same track as DVT and had a slightly bitter aftertaste but a longer one.
 86p.
-Domaine des Sabines (LdP) displayed fine intensity of black fruit on the nose and palate, some power, earthy flavours, a heavy dose of oak and strong structure.
-Not bad, needs time to soften.
+Domaine des Sabines (LdP) displayed fine intensity of black fruit on the nose and palate, some power, earthy flavors, a heavy dose of oak, and a strong structure.
+Not bad, but it needs time to soften.
 88+p.
 Virginie de Valandraud (St.E) had a fine concentration of sweet, silky fruit and fine tannin.
-Aromatic with cherries, complex and with a splendid fruity finish.
+Aromatic with cherries, complex, and with a splendid fruity finish.
 89p.
-Le Clos de Beau Pere (Pomerol) was aromatic with black cherries, tight, fresh and complex.
+Le Clos de Beau Pere (Pomerol) was aromatic with tight, fresh, and complex black cherries.
 Fine long aftertaste.
 89p.
-Clos Badon (St.E) looked quite similar to LCdBP, but slightly green flavours and bitterness in the aftertaste lowered the rating slightly.
+Clos Badon (St.E) looked similar to LCdBP but had slightly green flavors and bitterness in the aftertaste, slightly lowering the rating.
 88p.
-Valandraud (St.E) was well made with splendid complexity, ripe fruit and ripe tannin, silky texture and long smooth finish.
+Valandraud (St.E) was well made with splendid complexity, ripe fruit and ripe tannin, silky texture, and long smooth finish.
 On the light side.
 91-93p.

-Clinet in vintages 2013, 2012 and 2011 and other wines in 2011 vintage were on the tasting menu.
-2011 Ronan, 100% Merlot was pleasant. soft and easygoing wine, which already drinks well.
+Clinet in 2013, 2012, and 2011 vintages and other wines in 2011 vintage were on the tasting menu.
+2011 Ronan, 100% Merlot was pleasant.
+Soft and easygoing wine, which already drinks well.
 83p.
 2011 Fleur de Clinet also went easy with soft, tasty fruit and was very drinkable.
 85p.
-2013 Clinet displayed a very nice aroma of black fruit, soft fruit and tannin, silky texture and fruity finish.
+2013 Clinet displayed a very nice aroma of black fruit, soft fruit, tannin, silky texture, and fruity finish.
 Not bad, but the mid-palate was somewhat weak.
-However, this vintage's weather behaviour didn't allow it to make better wine. here.
+However, this vintage's weather behavior didn't allow it to make better wine here.
 Light end elegant style.
 91p.
-2012 Clinet didn't differ too much from 2013, both wines were almost identical.
+2012 Clinet was similar to 2013, as both wines were almost identical.
 91p.
-2011 Clinet had far more stuffing, depth, bigger structure, complexity and concentration, fruit and tannin were riper compared with 2012 and 2013.
+2011 Clinet had far more stuffing, depth, bigger structure, complexity, and concentration, and fruit and tannin were riper than in 2012 and 2013.
 93p.

 Meeting Denis Durantou is always a great pleasure, not only because he's a magician winemaker but also because of his way of doing things.
-F.i., he doesn't use malolactic fermentation in barrels - he says he will get the same flavours every year by using this particular vinification method.
-He uses a short fermentation period (15 days) at 26 degrees C. Honestly, his wines in 2013 are quite similar to 2012 but a bit lighter in 2013.
+He doesn't use malolactic fermentation in barrels - he says he will get the same flavors every year by using this particular vinification method.
+He uses a short fermentation period (15 days) at 26 degrees C. His wines in 2013 are pretty similar to 2012 but a bit lighter in 2013.

-2013 Saintayme (St-Emilion GC) was very flowery on the nose (roses and violets) and tasted of crushed cherries, showed freshness, light and tasty fruit on the palate, good structure and soft finish.
+2013 Saintayme (St-Emilion GC) was very flowery on the nose (roses and violets) and tasted crushed cherries, displayed freshness, light and tasty fruit on the palate, good structure, and soft finish.
 Well-made.
 88p.
 2013 Montlandrie (Castillon, Cotes de Bordeaux) was similar to Saintayme, with spicier fruit.
 88p.
-2013 La Chenade and 2013 Les Cruzelles (both from Lalande de Pomerol) had fine cherries on the nose and palate, fine grip, light structure, fine ripe tannin and fruity aftertaste.
+2013 La Chenade and 2013 Les Cruzelles (from Lalande de Pomerol) had fine cherries on the nose and palate, fine grip, light structure, ripe tannin, and fruity aftertaste.
 89p for La Chenade and 90p for Les Cruzelles.
-2013 La Petite Eglise (Pomerol), the second wine of L'Eglise Clinet, had a pretty nose of cherry/chocolate mix, reasonably strong on the palate, chewy and with a meaty aftertaste.
+2013 La Petite Eglise (Pomerol), the second wine of L'Eglise Clinet, had a pretty nose of cherry/chocolate mix, reasonably strong on the palate, chewy, and with a meaty aftertaste.
 90p.
-2013 L'Eglise Clinet was a very distinct, classy, stylish and rich wine with black cherries mixed with chocolate/cocoa powder, complex, potent, tight and with a strong structure and long aftertaste.
+2013 L'Eglise Clinet was a distinct, classy, stylish, rich wine with black cherries and chocolate/cocoa powder.
+Complex, potent, tight, with a strong structure and long aftertaste.
 Great effort for the vintage.
 94p.

 I also tasted red and white wine from Chateau Thenac in Bergerac, for which he's the consultant.
 Red is 55% Merlot, 23% C.Sauvignon, 11% Malbec and 11% C.Franc.
 White ís 68% S.Blanc, 21% Semillon and 11% Muscadelle.
 2013 red was tannic, spicy, earthy, well-knitted, with fine depth and structure, and needs time to mature.
 Very good effort.
-2012 with 59% Merlot, 26% C.Sauvignon and 15% Malbec showed more fruit, spicier, and riper fruit.
-Very good effort too.
-2013 white displayed acacia flavour, very good intensity and acidity, freshness, nice balance and honeyed aftertaste.
+2012 with 59% Merlot, 26% C.Sauvignon, and 15% Malbec showed more fruit, spicier, and riper fruit.
+2013 white displayed acacia flavor, lovely intensity and acidity, freshness, balance, and a honeyed aftertaste.
 Well-made wine.

 Very pretty drop-free foils illustrated by Denis Durantou's wife, Marie Reilhac.
 L'Eglise Clinet in March 2014

-At VCC, Alexandre Thienpont only obtained 1/5 of normal yield per hectare!
+At VCC, Alexandre Thienpont only obtained 1/5 of the normal yield per hectare!
 92% Merlot + 8% Cabernet Franc.
 Alcohol barely reached 13%.
-2013 here is very fine - elegant, sweet fruit and tannin, silky texture, attractive and seductive.
+2013 is very fine - elegant, sweet fruit and tannin, silky texture, attractive and seductive.
 Finesse and refinement.
-I guess it will peak quite early.
+It will peak quite early.
 92p.

-Francois Mitjavile told me that in 2013 he chose to wait a bit longer to harvest to obtain very ripe flavours and lose a bit of freshness.
-He used btw a special bacteria spray against grey rot in 2013 and was very happy with the result.
+Francois Mitjavile told me that in 2013 he chose to wait a bit longer to harvest to obtain very ripe flavors and lose a bit of freshness.
+He used by the way a special bacteria spray against grey rot in 2013 and was very happy with the result.
 2013 Domaine de Cambes had very ripe fruit (confit), was soft and with good balance, with no significant freshness.
-Chocolate flavours.
+Chocolate flavors.
 Good effort for the vintage.
 87p.
 2013 Roc de Cambes also had very ripe fruit, a different style than usual, soft and with a mellow structure.
 Lighter structure.
 89p.
-2013 Tertre Roteboeuf was gracious and aromatic, sublime, dense, very ripe fruit and somewhat fresh.
+2013 Tertre Roteboeuf was gracious, aromatic, sublime, dense, ripe fruit, and fresh.
 Impeccable winemaking.
 94p.

-I also tasted 2011 Tertre Roteboeuf - rich and sophisticated on the nose, with lots of black cherries and blueberries, velvety texture, intense mid-palate, silky fruit with the excellent support of ripe tannin, excellent balance and long finish.
+I also tasted 2011 Tertre Roteboeuf - rich and sophisticated on the nose, with lots of black cherries and blueberries, velvety texture, intense mid-palate, silky fruit with the excellent support of ripe tannin, excellent balance, and long finish.
 Another bull's eye effort from this magician winemaker.
 96+p.
 One of the best wines of the vintage in Bordeaux.
-2011 Roc de Cambes was also tasted - extremely aromatic, black cherries everywhere, grilled flavours, perfect balance, mineral, sappy, persistent and meaty aftertaste.
+2011 Roc de Cambes was also tasted - extremely aromatic, black cherries everywhere, grilled flavors, perfect balance, mineral, sappy, persistent, and meaty aftertaste.
 Impressive.
 92p.

 Jacques Guinaudeau told me that he managed to harvest Cabernet Franc ripe in the middle of October after the big rains and thinks 2013 is better here than 2012.
 Here are the wines I tasted: